The company's mission is to provide fire protection and emergency services to the citizens of Purcellville and surrounding communities.

 PVFC is a non-profit organization established to provide a variety of fire and other emergency services to the Town of Purcellville and surrounding area.
 We currently operate as a combination organization within the Loudoun County Fire, Rescue and Emergency Management system with 120+ volunteer members and 9 career firefighters.
 Both men and women, between the ages of 16 and 60, staff our trucks, provide administrative support, and offer a variety of emergency services to the community.

-Purcellville (pop 6,800) is located 50 miles west of the Nation’s Capital along the Northern Ridge of the Blue Ridge Mountains and just a short drive from the Shenandoah River
+Purcellville (population 10,522) is located 50 miles west of the Nation’s Capital along the Northern Ridge of the Blue Ridge Mountains and just a short drive from the Shenandoah River

-We routinely provide support to other regions of Northern Virginia as necessary, the latest call coming as recently as February 2007 to battle runaway wild fires in Louisa County.
+We routinely provide support to other regions of Northern Virginia as necessary.

-The Company operates two Class A engines, a Tower/Ladder Truck, a 3,000 Gallon Tanker, Brush Truck and Attack Jeep for Wildland incidents, and a Special Emergency Response Vehicle (SERV).
+The Company operates two Class A engines, a Tower/Ladder Truck, a 3,000 Gallon Tanker, Brush Truck and Attack Jeep for Wildland incidents.